MicrosoftDocs/azure-media-services/media-services/latest/live-event-types-comparison-reference.md

 | 200     | 340   | 192    | 30     | High    |

 > [!NOTE]
 > If you need to customize the live encoding preset, please open a support ticket via Azure Portal.
 You should specify the desired table of video resolution/bitrates and audio bitrates.
 For video, verify that there is only one layer at 720p, and at most 6 layers for video.
 For audio, you can customize with the following discrete AAC audio bitrates (96k, 112k, 128k, 160k, 192k, 224k, 256k, 320k, 384k, 448k, 512k).
+Multiple audio tracks at different bitrates are allowed and can be included in the custom preset.
 Also please specify that you are requesting a *custom* preset in the support ticket.

 ### Output Video Streams for Default1080p